k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 ## Configuration Changes' UI Interface
 ### Objective
-The interface enables a user with suitable permissions to access the Admin page to change values in the config.ini file for its specific node and save changes (overrides) in the system DB.
+The interface enables a user with suitable permissions to access the Admin page.
+This is done in order to change values in the config.ini file, for the specific node, and to save these changes (overrides) in the system DB.
 ### Configuration filtering options
 - Show All - all configuration parameters are viewable in the table.
 - Overrides Only (default view) - only parameters, whose values were changed, are viewable.